Xin Qiji — A Heroic Knight, A Great Poet, and A Sincere Patriot of the Song Dynasty

 His braveness and exceptional military skills impressed everyone, and Xin Qiji was assigned a political occupation.

-Frustrated Life and Remarkable Poems
+Frustrated Life of Xin Qiji and His Remarkable Poems

 At that time, Song's emperor Zhao Shen was ambitious but restrained by his adoptive father and powerful doves in the government.
-After a failed war, they forced the emperor to sign a treaty with Jurchen Jin and stop any wars.

 Hence, Xin Qiji never had the chance to be a general again.

 He did an excellent job as a governor and brought people peaceful and wealthy lives.
-He even recruited and trained a big army, which those powerful dove ministers then criticized.

 Therefore, his new army was dismissed.
 He was reassigned and demoted several times until he was a total civilian because of his political ideas and strong will to fight back.